helm/charts/stable/weave-scope/README.md

 Either subchart can be deployed on its own (set the "enabled" value to "false" for the chart you want to suppress) or the two can be deployed together (the default).

-## Compatibility notes

-* This chart is designed and tested with Weave Scope 1.6.2 and 1.6.5 and Kubernetes 1.7.
-* Weave Scope 1.6.2 was originally released by WeaveWorks for Kubernetes 1.6 but seems to work fine on 1.7.
-* On Kubernetes 1.6 Weave Scope versions as old as 1.3.0 will probably work.

 ## Prerequisites

 * The service account, cluster role, cluster role binding and service specified in the rendered version of this chart must not already exist.